 insulation, thick felt padding, etc.) works pretty good at high frequencies,

-but usually does little at low frequencies (below about 400HZ).
+but usually does little at low frequencies (below about 400HZ), unless it has

 To make a difference at low frequencies the "acoustic material"

 must have significant mass (physical weight).
 Multiplex movie theaters have

 concrete cinder-block walls separating the theater rooms from each other as

 an effort to block bass frequency energy from leaking into the adjacent theater

 rooms.
 Despite that, you can still hear some bass from adjacent theater